DATA-BACKED GUIDE · UPDATED JULY 2026

 What does a diabetic cat or dog cost to treat each month?

 Diabetes is not a one-off bill, it is a monthly commitment.
 Insulin, needles, glucose monitoring and regular vet checks all add up, and the total surprises most owners in the first year.
+Vet prices have risen sharply in recent years too: the Competition and Markets Authority found prices climbed 63% between 2016 and 2023, so a diagnosis today costs more to manage than it would have a decade ago.
 The real prices below show what people are actually paying.

 The quick version

-- The cost is ongoing: insulin and consumables recur every month for the rest of your pet's life.
+- The cost is ongoing: insulin and consumables recur every month for the rest of your pet's life, not just at diagnosis.

 - Insulin itself is often the smallest line.
-Monitoring and vet rechecks quietly cost more over a year.
+Monitoring and vet rechecks quietly cost more over a year than the drug does.

-- From September 2026 the written-prescription fee is capped at 21 pounds, which matters if you buy insulin online.
+- From September 2026 the written-prescription fee is capped at 21 pounds, which matters if you buy insulin online rather than through the practice.

-- Cats can sometimes go into remission with early, tight control, which can cut or even end the cost.
+- Cats can sometimes go into remission with early, tight control, which can cut or even end the monthly cost altogether.

 What people actually paid